 We’re assuming most people joining are already involved with Bothmer® Movement, either because they've graduated from a 500 hour training and are a teacher or practitioner.
 Or, because they're currently in-training.
 Or, perhaps they're involved with Anthroposophy and/or Waldorf-Steiner Education and have heard about it through friends, family or colleagues.
 All the resources were made in May 2020 with the assumption that participants already have a basic understanding, and therefore need reminders and pointers, rather than taught lessons.

 However, we know of many people who would like to know more about Bothmer Movement, and in the current climate it's not possible to offer in-person workshops.
 So, for this reason we invite everyone and anyone with an interest to participate, to get an entry-level introduction (and also to offer an integrated movement practice that can support you during this unusual time).
-The Challenge has been joined by non-Bothmer movers in the past (in May 2020) and it was a very positive experience for them, so if that sounds like you, we warmly welcome you to explore and experience it for yourself.
+The Challenge has been joined by non-Bothmer movers in the past (in May and November 2020) and it was a very positive experience for them, so if that sounds like you, we warmly welcome you to explore and experience it for yourself.

-For everyone: Please note that this Challenge is for personal use only.
-It is not designed to be purchased and used with groups.
+For everyone: Please note that this Challenge is for your personal use only.
+It is not designed to be used with groups.
 You are welcome to share your experiences and insights with friends or family, however this Challenge course is not a qualification, and therefore does not enable you to teach Bothmer® Movement to others, either adults or children.
 If you love your experience and wish to pursue a qualification, or receive more training, we will gladly support you online or in-person, and we encourage you to contact us and find out more.

 The challenge: what is it?

 Each day, we’ll focus on one exercise, from Opening to Closing, in the order of the evolutionary sequence, mapping the development of human consciousness through movement.
 We invite you to do this as a research process, to deepen your relationship to yourself, your movement, each exercise, and to the evolutionary sequence as a whole.
-For those new to Bothmer, who have a grounding in Anthroposophy, this can be a great way to explore the philosophy through movement.
+For those new to Bothmer who have a grounding in Anthroposophy, this can be a great way to explore the philosophy through movement.

 The 30 minutes is arranged as follows: